 The Bad: LazorOffice.com

-Coined in 1998 by Vincent Flanders of Web Pages That Suck2, the Mystery Meat Navigation (MMN) refers to cases where the destination of a link is not visible until the user clicks on it or points the cursor at it.
+Coined in 1998 by Vincent Flanders of Web Pages That Suck, the Mystery Meat Navigation (MMN) refers to cases where the destination of a link is not visible until the user clicks on it or points the cursor at it.
 The term “mystery meat” was a reference to meat served in American public school cafeterias that are so processed that their exact type is no longer discernible.

 MMN is bad because it reduces the discoverability of navigation elements.
-This adds cognitive load to users, because they now have to guess how to navigate or what clicking something does.
+This adds cognitive load to users because they now have to guess how to navigate or what clicking something does.

-Below the fold of their home page, a grid of image thumbnails lie waiting.
+Below the fold of their home page, a grid of image thumbnails lies waiting.
 Are they clickable?
 Well, yes—if you move your mouse cursor over an image, it changes to a pointer.
 But what happens when you click on an image?

 The Good: Course Cards on Interaction Design Foundation’s website